Python125/Ajax-Type-Ahead/README.md

 Here is a repo I created to help me understand and reinforce the concept of Ajax.
 It's basically a clone of three files that enabled me to see the code and fool around with it a bit.
 An example tutorial can be found here: https://courses.wesbos.com/account/access/665f9eaeff7622bc367f9bb6/view/194130156.

-For those who want a quick understanding of the concept, I created this mini explanation.
+For those who want a quick understanding of the concept, I created a mini explanation below.

 ## Ajax: The Silent Workhorse of the Web